JRogaishio/SimpleCMS/README.md

-FerretCMS
+SimpleCMS
 =========

-What is FerretCMS?
+What is SimpleCMS?
 --------------
 Glad you asked!
-FerretCMS is a simple lightweight content management system using PHP and MySQL.
+SimpleCMS is a simple lightweight content management system using PHP and MySQL.

 For updates check out the GitHub repository here: https://github.com/JRogaishio/ferretCMS